-5 great Neon signs
+5 great neon signs in Los Angeles

 1) Museum of Neon Art

-The only museum in the world devoted exclusively to neon, this beautiful museum showcases electric and kinetic art and historic neon sign preservation.
+One of the few museums in the world devoted exclusively to neon, this beautiful museum showcases electric and kinetic art and historic neon sign preservation.
 The collection includes the famous Brown Derby rooftop sign from the restaurant’s Hollywood & Vine location.

 2) Circus Liquor